You're on Your Own, Kid: Background and release

-Composition and lyrics
+Composition

+Production

+Swift wrote and produced "You're on Your Own, Kid" with Jack Antonoff, who programmed the track and played instruments including percussion, Juno 6, Mellotron, Moog, electric guitars, and bass.
+Additional musicians were Evan Smith, who played synthesizers and recorded his performance at Pleasure Hill Recording, Portland, Maine; and Sean Hutchinson, who played drums and recorded his performance at Hutchinson Sound, Brooklyn.
+The track was recorded by Antonoff and Laura Sisk at Rough Customer Studio, Brooklyn, and Electric Lady Studios, New York City.
+It was mixed by Serban Ghenea, assisted by Bryce Bordone, at MixStar Studios, Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound, Edgewater, New Jersey.
+On the vinyl editions, the track was mastered by Evan Smith at Sterling Sound, Nashville, Tennessee.

-"You're on Your Own, Kid" is 3:14 in length.
+"You're on Your Own, Kid" lasts for three minutes and 14 seconds.
 The song features persistent electric guitar strums throughout.
 It begins with soft, muted percussion beats, plucked guitars, and subtle synthesizers, which gradually build up.
 In the refrains, after the lyrics, "You're on your own kid, you always have been", the instrumental comes to a halt, contrasting with what Slant Magazine's Paul Attard found to be a "relentless pre-chorus".
-In reviews of Midnights, critics described the genre as alternative rock, alternative pop, and pop rock.
-Rob Sheffield, in a ranking of Swift's songs, called "You're on Your Own, Kid" a synth-pop track reminiscent of the music by rock band New Order.
-Ilana Kaplan from the Alternative Press described the production as " '90s-alt-rock-tigned".
+In reviews of Midnights, critics described the genre as alternative pop, alternative rock, and pop rock.
+The Rolling Stone critic Rob Sheffield, in a ranking of Swift's songs, called "You're on Your Own, Kid" a synth-pop track reminiscent of the music by rock band New Order.
+Ilana Kaplan from the Alternative Press described the production as 1990s-alt-rock-tinged.